katcipis/sophia/notes/books/designing-data-intensive-apps.md

 reduces your performance and availability in face of failures.
 So ensuring linearizability will imply some trade-offs on throughput and availability.

+Even simple setups, like single leader replication, can cause loss of linearizability.
+For example, if you have an asynchronous replication setup (very common to keep availability high) and the leader goes down if the new leader was behind on the synchronization you will lose both linearizability and durability (data will actually be lost).

 This also explains why I never heard about it before the advent of distributed databases.
-For a single node database it makes no sense to talk about linearizability, it is fairly easy to guarantee it, but when dealing with distributed databases the concept is always present since databases need to make clear which sort of guarantees they can provide.
+For a single node database it makes little sense to talk about linearizability, it is fairly easy to guarantee it (just atomicity), but when dealing with distributed databases the concept is always present since databases need to make clear which sort of guarantees they can provide about replicated data.